 Overview of SEMIPs

 This SEMIPs RShiny App allows users to compute a two-sided t-statistic (T score) from gene expression data to infer the activities of genes of interest in a quantitative manner.
-Shown in Figure 1, SEMIPs App, which is highlighted in the orange dotted rectangle, facilitates the hypothesis generation and testing framework, this app also provides a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
-In addition, for hypothesis generation purposes, a two-way bootstrap method, elimination with replacement or elimination without replacement, is included in the app to examine the impact of removing genes that belong to the same signaling cascade from the downstream targets of the gene of interest.
+Shown in Figure 1, SEMIPs App, which is highlighted in the orange dotted rectangle, facilitates the hypothesis generation and testing framework.
+This app also provides a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
+In addition, for hypothesis generation purposes, a two-class bootstrap method, elimination with replacement or elimination without replacement, is included in the app to examine the impact of removing genes that belong to the same signaling cascade from the downstream targets of the gene of interest.

 T-score Calculation

+The T-score calculation requires the input of two components, a normalized gene expression matrix of the human specimens and a gene signature of the factor of interest.
+To generate the normalized gene expression matrix of human tissues, such as microarray or RNAseq data, the expression values of each gene were centered to the median across all samples.
+If the gene had multiple probes or transcripts, the probe/transcript with the highest variation (standard deviation) was chosen to represent that gene.
+The gene signature was first determined by identifying downstream target genes whose RNA abundance are associated with the levels of the upstream regulator in a given set of statistical criteria.
+These associated downstream targets were further subgrouped based on the positive (up-regulated signature) or negative (down-regulated signature) correlations on the RNA abundance between the upstream regulator and the downstream targets.
+The T-score was then calculated based on the following formula:

+Tscore = d*TINV(p, df);

+Where as,

+d =1, if the average expressions of homologous genes of up-regulated signature genes is larger than the average expressions of homologous genes of down-regulated signature genes).
+Otherwise, d = -1.

+TINV: the function of inverting t statistic.

+p: p value of 2 tailed t-test of the expressions of homologous genes of up-regulated signature genes and the expressions of homologous genes of down-regulated signature genes with equal variance.

+df: degree of freedom; total number of the homologous genes of signature genes minus 2.

 The biological hypothesis generation relies on results obtained from the model animal perturbation system, normally with experimental mice or rats, then projects into human or other animal systems when either direct perturbation is not possible or the variables of interest are not directly measurable.
-Under an experimental perturbation, the genomics system response was measured and exemplified through the significantly changed gene set.
-Such an information was projected into another system via gene orthologues and the activities of genes of interest will be calculated by a two-side t-statistic (T-score) (Rubel, Wu et al. 2016).
-The SEMIPs RShiny App provides an automated route to calculate such T-score with a separated tab “T-Scores” shown in Figure 2.
-It requires two components: (1) A list of gene signature (in Entrez gene symbol format) obtained from a study of interest; and (2) A gene expression data matrix that consists of gene expression profiles in a given context.
-The application will conduct the analysis and produce inferred activity results reflected as T scores that can be used in subsequent downstream analyses.
+(Rubel, Wu et al. 2016)The SEMIPs RShiny App provides an automated route to calculate such T-score with a separated tab “T-Scores” shown in Figure 2.
+The application will conduct the analysis and produce inferred activity results that can be used in subsequent downstream analyses.

 Structural Equation Modeling